RaviTeja110820/aws/Run Infra as Code with Jenkins/Readme.md

 ## To Install Jenkins
 1. Create Instance -> click on Browse mor AMI's and search for Jenkins packaged by Bitnami,select it.
    ![Jenkins Bitnami](./images/jenkinsBitnami.jpg)
+2. select keypair, Reamining all leave as default and launch the instance.

-2. password = select instance ->Actions ->Instance settings -> Get system Log
+3. password = select instance ->Actions ->Instance settings -> Monitor and troubleshoot -> Get system Log.
+Wait for some time to load the log files , then copy the password and username from the log file, As shown in below image.
    ![username and Password](./images/userpass.jpg)
-3. Copy the public Ip of Instance and paste in the Browser.
+4. Copy the public Ip of Instance and paste in the Browser.
+Now enter the copied username and password.
+Then you can see the jenkins Dashboard after sigin.

    ![sigin](./images/sigin.jpg)
-4. Install Suggested plugins
+5. Install Suggested plugins - Git, Pipeline , Build
-5. manage jenkins -> manage pugins : search for cludformation plugin and install withoout restart.
+6. manage jenkins -> manage plugins : search for cloudformation plugin and install without restart.
-6. git hub with cloudformation template, that contains s3 Bucket code.
+7. create a git hub Repositry with cloudformation template, that contains s3 Bucket code.
    ```json
    {
     "AWSTemplateFormatVersion": "2010-09-09",